mui/mui-x/docs/data/data-grid/filtering/customization.md

 const noop = () => {};
 const operator: GridFilterOperator = {
   /* ...other operator properties */
-  getApplyFilterFn: noop, /* It is required to pass a noop function until V7 */
+  getApplyFilterFn: noop /* It is required to pass a noop function until V7 */,
   getApplyFilterFnV7: (filterItem: GridFilterItem) => {
     /* This example is our default string filter function for V7 */